Strategies GTM

 Robinhood’s Strategies product launched with a comprehensive Go-To-Market campaign that spanned across dotcom, in-app experiences, and multi-phase social campaigns.
-I led motion design and art direction on social campagins across these surfaces—from execution to handoff meetings—ensuring consistency and polish throughout the product launch journey.
+I led motion design and art direction on social campaigns across these surfaces from execution to handoff meetings, ensuring consistency and polish throughout the product launch journey.

 I collaborated closely with product designers and engineers to bring in-app experiences to life, including upsell screens, insight flows (portfolio increases or decreases), and onboarding moments.
-I created motion assets tailored to each user touchpoint and led handoff meetings to ensure seamless implementation.
-When technical challenges came up, I partnered with engineers directly to troubleshoot and refine execution.
+I created motion assets tailored to each user touchpoint and led handoff meetings to ensure seamless implementation with the engineering team.
+In cases of technical issues, I partnered directly with engineers to troubleshoot and refine execution.

 Below is a breakdown of how each asset was handed off.
 For the background gradient specifically, I made sure the animation extended seamlessly across the screen without visual cutoffs—preventing any resizing issues on different phone sizes.